TauAkiou/famitracker-qt/README.md

 ![Screenshot 1](img/screenshot1.png)
 ![Screenshot 2](img/screenshot2.png)

+## What is Famitracker-EX Qt?

+FamiTracker-EX Qt is an expanded version of Famitracker Qt that is primarily designed to add support for additional audio backends, such as JACK.

+The primary changes made to the original project are currently expected to be:
+* Move compilation from QMake to CMake.
+* Support for JACK.

 ## Attention
 FamiTracker Qt is not the main project I maintain.
 The code may contain errors.
 That's ok :)